juanuranidev/ToDoList/README.md

 # To Do List
-To do list app made with ReactJS and SASS.<br>
+To do list app to save your tasks of the day, Made with ReactJS, SASS and Localstorage.<br>

 # Demo
 https://todolistjuandev.netlify.app/<br>